O'Neill Nebraska

 Unlike the other scopes in my observatory, Jay had a very nice refracting telescope!
 Refractors, if very high quality, offer some of the best images possible since, unlike reflectors (like mine), have no obstructions in the light path.
 Reflectors usually have 2 mirrors, one of which reflects the light to the eyepiece or camera.
 This "secondary" mirror obstructs a portion of the light path and causes diffraction.
 The net effect of this is that a high quality refractor can use higher magnifications if atmospheric conditions allow.
 OK, what constitutes a high quality refractor you say?
 The best refractors, certainly not available in department stores, are apochromatic (not achromatic).
 These scopes use the best quality "extended definition" glass or Flourite.
 Unlike cheap refractors, they use 3 or more lenses (besides the eyepiece) to bring all the colors of light that enter the scope to focus at once - avoiding color "fringing" The mount Jay had was also very nice!
 Here is the list of these I have that was his:

 Televue NP127 refractor The IS version is linked.
 Jay's was purchased in 2004 and is in pristine condition.
 The newer version is optically identical,but the focuser was modified for better astrophotography application.
 The price linked for the scope is the OTA (Optical Tube Assembly) only!
 He basically purchased this package, but with a more expensive eyepiece!
 The finder is a Televue Starbeam.
 Eyepieces are Televue Naglers in 22, 12, 9, 5, and 3.5mm.
+I purchased a Stellervue 50mm guide scope to use for photography mounted by a Televue bracket.

 The mount is a Losmandy G11 with Gemini 1 GoTo and tripod.
 Current models have the Gemini 2 GoTo.
 Jay purchased the illuminated polar finder, but I have purchased an adapter to use my Polemaster listed above.
 Jay also purchased these higher quality clutch knobs.
 There is also a StarGPS NX01 - the newer NX03 is linked.
 This unit sends the exact coordinates and time at the scopes location to the GoTo.